404nafiz/java-oop-basics/README.md

 ## 1. **Abstract Class and Method**
    - **Description**: This folder contains code demonstrating how abstract classes and methods work in Java.
 An abstract class cannot be instantiated and may contain abstract methods that must be implemented by subclasses.
+## 2. **Constructor**
+   - **Description**: This folder focuses on constructors in Java, which are special methods used to initialize objects.
+It demonstrates the use of default constructors and parameterized constructors.